 Ivor David Balding

-We dedicate this year's Big Top season to the creativity and leadership of Circus Flora Co-founder and Producer, Ivor David Balding, who brought joy to hundreds of thousands of people throughout the world during his life.
-A public memorial service will be held on Memorial Day, May 26, 2014 at 11 am at Circus Flora's Big Top tent.
+We dedicated this year's Big Top season to the creativity and leadership of Circus Flora Co-founder and Producer, Ivor David Balding, who brought joy to hundreds of thousands of people throughout the world during his life.
 We invite you to join us around the ring to celebrate his life and artistic vision.

 The family has requested that donations be made in tribute to his life's dream and creation, Circus Flora: